 Casa de Pilatos – Begin the final day of your 3 day Seville itinerary at the most prettiest of palaces.
 If you loved Palacio de las Dueñas and the stunning azulejo tiles in Triana yesterday, you’re going to adore Casa de Pilatos!

 The palace is predominantly built in the Mudèjar architectural style boasting intricacy on every surface and colourful tiles which gleam in the sunshine.
 You’ll enter the palace into the main arched courtyard flanked with columns, geometric vivid tile designs, a fountain and gigantic sculptures overlooking.

-Museo Palacio de la Condesa de Lebrija – Sevillinan’s love their stunning palaces, and this is another one on ‘must see in Seville’ list.
-The countess who the palace is named after loved to collect ancient mosaics.
+Museo Palacio de la Condesa de Lebrija – Sevillinano’s love their stunning palaces, and this is another one on the ‘must-see in Seville’ list.
+The countess who the palace is named loved to collect ancient mosaics.
 So much so, that the whole palace is dedicated to and decorated with them.

 Location and opening times: Calle Cuna, 8, 41004 | Monday Closed | Tuesday – Sunday 10.00 – 14.00

 Day 3 - Afternoon